How to Create Handmade Clay Pins

 You can attach pin backings either before or after baking; I usually do it after painting.
 Just apply a tiny bit of super glue or epoxy to the clay and press the pin backing down firmly for about 10 seconds.

-It can be a bit tough on your fingers, so take breaks—the pressure can get painful on your fingers.
+Tip: It can be a bit tough on your fingers, so take breaks—the pressure can get painful on your fingers.

 I’ve tried wearing gloves, as generally recommended, but they tend to get stuck in the glue and make things harder, so I just go slow and careful with my hands.